De Montfort University2014 League Table Ranking 81

 - Many courses offer a paid placement year or an Erasmus European study exchange.

-- Nearly half of DMU's research was rated as 'internationally excellent' or 'world-leading' by the government's Research Assessment Exercise 2008.
+- Nearly half of DMU's research was rated as 'internationally excellent' or 'world-leading' by the government's last Research Assessment Exercise in 2008.

 - DMU is now home to the new Cyber Security Centre, which will train a cohort of students in all aspects of cyber-security – including defending the nation against cyber-attacks – in a new joint programme with GCHQ, MI5 and MI6.